scru64/spec/README.md

 random numbers are insecure anyway.
 This specification introduces randomness not as a source of uniqueness or unguessability but primarily as a thin protection against unintended duplication of `node_id`s by accidents and mistakes.

+#### Identification of node by `node_id`

+Implementations should not extract the `node_id` from a SCRU64 ID to identify the node that generated the ID because:

+- `node_id` is not necessarily a persistent ID for a single node and may change over time.
+- `node_id_size` may also change over time to adjust the trade-off between the number of nodes in an application and the number of IDs per node.

+`node_id` is embedded in an ID solely for the purpose of uniqueness guarantee across distributed nodes, and thus the use of `node_id` for any other reason may harm the extensibility of the variable `node_id_size` design.

 #### Counter overflow handling